SunnyLi/c3-rails/README.md

 ## Install using git submodule

-If you want to have access to all of `c3`'s source files you can install by having this line in the `Gemfile` instead:
+If you wish to have access to all of `c3`'s source files you can install by putting this line in the `Gemfile` instead:

     gem 'c3-rails', :git => 'https://github.com/SunnyLi/c3-rails', :submodules => true